Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Experimental results

-We run two other experiments to compare the \emph{generalization capabilities} of our DQN+GNN agent.
-In the first experiment, we evaluate our DQN+GNN agent (trained on NSFNet) against the state-of-the-art DRL agent trained on Geant2 and evaluate them on the NSFNet topology.
-In Figure~\ref{subfig:genevalNSFNet} we can observe a boxplot with the evaluation results over 1,000 evaluation experiments.
-Figure \ref{subfig:gencdfevalNSFNet} shows the CDF of the relative score of the proposed agent with respect to the state-of-the-art DRL agent trained on Geant2.
-From these results, we can observe that our DQN+GNN agent clearly outperforms the state-of-the-art DRL agent.
-For instance, in around 80\% of the experiments the performance improvement is above 20\%.
-In the second experiment, we evaluate the same DQN+GNN agent (trained on NSFNet) against the state-of-the-art DRL agent trained on NSFNet and evaluate both agents on the Geant2 topology.
-The resulting boxplot can be seen in Figure \ref{subfig:genevalGeant2} and the corresponding CDF in Figure \ref{subfig:gencdfevalGeant2}.
-The results indicate that in this scenario our agent also outperforms the state-of-the-art DRL agent.
-In this case, in 80\% of the experiments our DRL agent achieved more than 45\% of performance improvement with respect to the state-of-the-art proposal.
-These results show that while the proposed DQN+GNN agent is able to generalize and achieve outstanding performance in the unseen Geant2 topology (Figures \ref{subfig:genevalGeant2} and \ref{subfig:gencdfevalGeant2}), the state-of-the-art DRL agent performs poorly when applied to topologies not seen during training.
+We run another experiment to compare the \emph{generalization capabilities} of our DRL+GNN agent.
+In this experiment, we evaluated the DRL+GNN agent (trained on Nsfnet) against the SoA DRL agent trained on Nsfnet, and evaluated both agents on the Geant2 topology.
+The resulting boxplot can be seen in Figure~\ref{subfig:genevalGeant2} and the corresponding CDF in Figure~\ref{subfig:gencdfevalGeant2}.
+The results indicate that in this scenario the DRL+GNN agent also outperforms the SoA DRL agent.
+In this case, in 80\% of the experiments our DRL+GNN agent achieved more than 45\% of performance improvement with respect to the SoA DRL proposal.
+These results show that while the proposed DRL+GNN agent is able to generalize and achieve outstanding performance in the unseen Geant2 topology (Figure~\ref{subfig:genevalGeant2} and Figure~\ref{subfig:gencdfevalGeant2}), the SoA DRL agent performs poorly when applied to topologies not seen during training.
 This reveals the lack of generalization capability of the latter DRL-based solution compared to the agent proposed in this paper.